trungvose/angular-tetris/README.md

 - See the [official documentation][webaudio]
 - See how I load the mp3 file and store it in [sound-manager.service.ts][sound-manager]

-### Animation

-I rewrote the animation with RxJS.
-See the comparison below for the simple dinosaurs running animation at the beginning of the game.

-You could do a lot of stuff if you know RxJS well enough :) I think I need to strengthen my RxJS knowledge soon enough as well.
-Super powerful.

-![Angular Tetris][compare02]

-The actual result doesn't look very identical but it is good enough in my standard.

-![Angular Tetris][compare02-result]

-### Animation

-I rewrote the animation with RxJS.
-See the comparison below for the simple dinosaurs running animation at the beginning of the game.

-You could do a lot of stuff if you know RxJS well enough :) I think I need to strengthen my RxJS knowledge soon enough as well.
-Super powerful.

-![Angular Tetris][compare02]

-The actual result doesn't look very identical but it is good enough in my standard.

-![Angular Tetris][compare02-result]

 ### Keyboard handling